rafeh-rehan/qft-cosmo/README.md

 # qft-cosmo
 Final Project for Winter 2024 QFT in Cosmology at Perimeter Institute (with Achim Kempf).
-Numerical simulations of quantum field fluctuations important for cosmological processes.
+Read QFT_in_Cosmology-Quantum_Fluctuations_Project.pdf for context and process.
 Hopefully will add more spacetimes to explore such as FRLW (and maybe Schwarzschild).